eeyrdkl/MScThesis/README.rst

     year = {2017},
   }

-If you use the preprocessed data, please cite the corresponding dataset:
+If you use the preprocessed data, please cite the corresponding datasets:

 - Virtual KITTI